 The barrier to entry for video and creation is much higher, which makes it difficult.
 But at the same time, the software for video has improved quite a lot and you can create really quality video or graphics that used to be really difficult to make.

 If I think even further out, one of the trends that publishers should embrace is independence.
-There’s a lot of new platforms, networks, and frameworks that people are building audiences on and creating content for.
+There are a lot of new platforms, networks, and frameworks that people are building audiences on and creating content for.
 However, if we look at something like Facebook and the content people created on there five or six years ago, publishers found themselves trapped in a walled garden; they saw less and less traffic to their pages, couldn’t monetize their content the way that they wanted to, and were subject to rules and regulations that were constantly changing.

 Publishers should be thinking about how to build an audience but ultimately how they can own that audience on those types of platforms and maintain a sense of independence.
-I think there’s a lot of emerging opportunities for owning your audience that will occur for publishers in the next three to four years.
+I think there are a lot of emerging opportunities for owning your audience that will occur for publishers in the next three to four years.

 What’s the minimum number of published long-form posts on a new website in order to grow organic rankings?